How Do I Load Terrain into a Scenario and Process it for Visualization?

 3. Select the Terrain Extents option.

-4. In the 2D Window, use the zoom controls to orient the view on the yellow rectangle in your terrain location (if the terrain source is the global extents, you will see a yellow outline on the edge of the 2D Window when zoomed out completely).
+4. In the 2D Graphics window, use the zoom controls to orient the view on the yellow rectangle in your terrain location.
+If the terrain source is the global extents, you will see a yellow outline on the edge of the 2D Graphics window when zoomed out completely.

 User-added image